 Passionate about creating public access to the arts, Elizabeth founded Piano Theatre, an artist group formed to engage audiences with innovative combinations of classical music, theatre, literature, art and technology.
 Piano Theatre’s recent tours of the US, Canada and Australia were acclaimed by critics and audiences alike.
 Elizabeth founded and is president of Project Classical, Inc.¸ a 501(c)(3)organization whose mission is to support artist led initiatives that encourage public education and appreciation of classical music.
 Concerned with the declining funding for arts education in the United States, Elizabeth devised and directed Piano Carnival, a project to introduce free, high quality classical concert music to children in areas without arts education.

-Carrying on the pedagogical tradition of her teacher, Sergei Babayan, Elizabeth has been on faculty at Itzhak Perlman’s Perlman Music Program and the Crowden Chamber Workshop, and she is the director of the Schumann Studio, a classical recording space in San Francisco.
+Carrying on the pedagogical tradition of her teacher, Sergei Babayan, Elizabeth is a member of the piano faculty at Stanford University, and has been on faculty at Itzhak Perlman’s Perlman Music Program, Summer and Winter Performing Arts at Juilliard, and the Crowden Chamber Workshop.
+She is the director of the Schumann Studio, a classical recording space in San Francisco.